-After a few postmortem reports, we realized that we needed a dedicated team to maintain our Airflow.
+After a few postmortem reports, we realised that we needed a dedicated team to maintain our Airflow.
 This was how our Airflow team was born.

-In the initial months, we dedicated ourselves to stabilizing our Airflow environment.
-During this process, we realized that Airflow has a steep learning curve and requires time and effort to understand and maintain properly.
+In the initial months, we dedicated ourselves to stabilising our Airflow environment.
+During this process, we realised that Airflow has a steep learning curve and requires time and effort to understand and maintain properly.
 Also, we found that tweaking of Airflow configurations required a thorough understanding of Airflow internals.

 We felt that for the benefit of everyone at Grab, we should leverage what we learned about Airflow to help other teams at Grab; there was no need for anyone else to go through the same struggles we did.
 That’s when we started thinking about managing Airflow for other teams.